History of the Cross Plains Public Library

 Thanks to many volunteer hours and donations from Cross Plains school alumni, current and former residents, the City of Cross Plains and Callahan County, the Cross Plains Public Library was opened in February of 1979.
 These generous folks made it possible to purchase the "Barr Building" to house the library.
 Donated books were received from individuals and from publishing houses.
 Volunteers helped renovate the front of the building, build shelves, and provide necessary furnishings.

 Today our library houses a collection of over 18,000 printed and audio books, including - thanks to a very generous contribution - a complete and up-to-date set of Newbery & Caldecott award-winning children's books.
 Patrons can use our computers for word processing or internet access.
 WiFi is also available for those who have wireless access laptops.
 Copying, scanning, fax, and computer printouts in either black & white or color are available for a nominal fee.
 All other services are provided at no charge.

 The Cross Plains Public Library, a non-profit corporation operated by its Board of Directors, is funded primarily by private donations from generous loyal supporters and fund raisers organized and run by the Board, staff and volunteers.
 Approximately 20% of our operating budget comes from the City of Cross Plains and Callahan County.

-Thanks in part to our former Library Directors, the late Billie R. Loving, and Cherry Shults and Linda Burns, our Library expanded beyond the original building.
+Thanks in part to our former Library Directors, the late Billie Loving, Cherry Shults, and Linda Burns, our Library expanded beyond the original building.
 What a difference our new addition has made for the entire library.
-Our book collection space was greatly expanded and we now have a private multi-purpose room for library & public use.
+Our book collection space was greatly expanded and we now have a separate multi-purpose room for library & public use.
 Today, our current director, Sandra Ross, continues to lead us to bigger and better services for our patrons.
 Our new Children's Discovery Center better accommodates the many youngsters who attend our Children's Programs.
 A vacant lot adjacent to library has been developed into a park for the enjoyment of all who wish to sit and read a book or just watch the day go by.